 Italian 399 Independent Study.
 Directed reading in Italian including a major research project related to the study of Italian language, culture, or literature under the close supervision of a faculty member.
 Prerequisite: 202 or equivalent and consent of instructor.
 Offered as needed.

-LC 165 Special Topics in Italian Literature in Translation (LT).
+LC 165 Special Topics in Italian Literature in Translation (Gen Ed Credit in Literature).
 This course will vary in content and approach to emphasize genres, themes, and periods in Italian literature.
-Readings and lectures in English.
+Course taught in English, with readings and lectures in English; no knowledge of Italian required.
 Offered occasionally.

-LC 260 Italian Cinema.
+LC 260 Italian Cinema (Gen Ed Credit in the Arts).
 This course is designed to show the development of Italian film while showing the evolution of contemporary Italian culture in relation to cinema.
-Students will be introduced to different film movements (such as neorealism and Italian-style comedy) and notable directors (including Fellini and Rossellini) while studying particular themes such as historic representation, narrative adaptation, social problems, sexuality, cultural diversity, and family roles.
-Course taught in English; films shown will have English subtitles..
+Students will be introduced to different film movements (such as Neorealism and Italian-style comedy) and notable directors (including Fellini and Rossellini) while studying particular themes such as historic representation, narrative adaptation, social problems, sexuality, cultural diversity, and family roles.
+Course taught in English, with readings and lectures in English; no knowledge of Italian required.
+Films shown will have English subtitles.
 Offered in alternate years.

-LC 265 Renaissance Italy (IT).
+LC 265 Renaissance Italy (Gen Ed Credit in Intellectual Traditions).
 From its passion for antiquity to its contrast with the Middle Ages, the Italian Rinascimento represents a turning point in Western history.
 The goal of this travel course is to introduce students firsthand to the art, architecture, literature, and history of Renaissance Italy.
+Course taught in English, with readings and lectures in English; no knowledge of Italian required.
 Prerequisite: Permission of the instructor.
 Offered occasionally in May Term.